How to Avoid Falling into the Debt Trap

 • After Consolidation:

-• $12,000 at 10% interest, reducing overall interest paid.
+• $12,000 at 10% interest, significantly reducing overall interest payments.

 3.6 Increase Income Streams

-• Freelancing or part-time jobs.
+• Consider freelancing or taking on part-time jobs.

 3.7 Improve Financial Literacy

-4. Real-world statistics on Debt
+4. Real-World Statistics on Debt

 4.1 U.S. Household Debt Breakdown (2023)

-• Total Debt: $17 trillion.
+• Total Debt: $17 trillion

-• Mortgage Debt: $11.9 trillion.
+• Mortgage Debt: $11.9 trillion

-• Credit Card Debt: $986 billion.
+• Credit Card Debt: $986 billion

-• Auto Loans: $1.5 trillion.
+• Auto Loans: $1.5 trillion

-• Student Loans: $1.77 trillion.
+• Student Loans: $1.77 trillion

-Debt Composition Pie Chart
+Debt Composition Pie Chart:

 4.2 Average Credit Card Interest Rates